aws-samples/serverless-patterns/lambda-durable-hitl-python-sam/README.md

 # Lambda Durable Functions with Human-in-the-Loop (HITL) Pattern

-This pattern demonstrates how to implement AWS Lambda Durable Functions with Human-in-the-Loop capabilities using Python 3.13 and the AWS Durable Execution SDK.
+This pattern demonstrates how to implement Lambda durable functions with Human-in-the-Loop capabilities using Python 3.13 and the AWS Durable Execution SDK.
 The pattern showcases how Lambda functions can pause execution, wait for human approval, and resume based on human decisions while maintaining state across the pause/resume cycle.

 ## Overview

 This serverless pattern enables workflows that require human decision-making by pausing Lambda execution, notifying approvers, and resuming based on their decisions.
-The pattern uses AWS Lambda Durable Functions to maintain execution state across pauses and resumes, making it ideal for approval workflows, content moderation, and any process requiring human judgment.
+The pattern uses Lambda durable functions to maintain execution state across pauses and resumes, making it ideal for approval workflows, content moderation, and any process requiring human judgment.

 **Key Features:**
 - Durable execution with checkpointed steps (no re-execution on replay)